SaaS Compliance

 Cons

-• No explicit mention of configurable 50% Basic pay structure support.
+• No explicit confirmation of enforcing the 50% Basic pay rule.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.